How Big is the State of Alaska?

 Two thirds of Alaska's residents live in South-Central, which is home to Alaska's largest city, Anchorage.
 Anchorage is Alaska’s social, financial, trade and distribution center and is home to one of America's busiest airports due to it being a major hub for international cargo shipments.

 The Kenai Peninsula is also part of the South-Central region of Alaska.
 The Kenai Peninsula is where Alaskan's go to play.
 It is as famous for it's salmon and halibut fishing as it is for it's camping and hiking.
 It's also home to Kenai Fjords National Park, which can be accessed in Seward, Alaska.
+Whittier Alaska, on the Kenai is where many cruise ships start and end their Alaska Cruises.
+It is the closes cruise port to Anchorage.
+Whittier, Alaska is a small town that is accessed by the longest combination train/car tunnel in North America (2.5 miles).

 Here are some of the main attractions in South-Central Alaska.

 Alaska’s Interior is a huge rolling plateau between the Alaska Range to the South and the Brooks Range to the north.
 It stretches from the Canadian border on the east almost to the Bering Sea to the west.
 The Yukon River and its tributaries wind thousands of miles through this region to the Bering Sea.
 Native villages dot the banks along its entire length.
 There are many species of game including moose, caribou, bears and thousands of migrating birds in this region.
 Summer temperatures reach highs of 95°, while winter temperatures can drop as low as -60°.
-Fairbanks is Alaska's second-largest city with an area population of almost 100,000 people (including the nearby military bases and surrounding Borough).
+Fairbanks, AK is the second-largest city in Alaska with an area population of almost 100,000 people (including the nearby military bases and surrounding Borough).
 It is also home to several of Alaska's most popular attractions.

 Over 50 years ago, oil was discovered at Prudhoe Bay on the Arctic coastlines of the North Slope of the Brooks Range.
 This motivated a seven-company agreement to build a $7.7 billion dollar pipeline, 800 miles south to the ice-free port of Valdez.
 Construction of the pipeline was started in 1975 and completed in 1977.